 4. You increase the chances of getting skin cancer.

 Skin cancer is scary and this is something we definitely don’t want to have to suffer now or in the future.
 It’s alarmingly common but a lot of us tend to shrug it off like it is not.
-The more time you spend outside without sunscreen, you are putting yourself at risk to skin cancer.
+The more time you spend outside without sunscreen, you are putting yourself at risk of skin cancer.
 Even a few sunburns in your life can actually lead to a risk of getting skin cancer.

 5. You can potentially get more breakouts.